arrow-kt/arrow-website/content/docs/learn/collections-functions/memoize.md

-Arrow Core contains a small utility called [`memoize`](https://apidocs.arrow-kt.io/arrow-core/arrow.core/memoize.html) which transforms any function into one that keep a cache of computed results.
+Arrow Core contains a small utility called [`memoize`](https://apidocs.arrow-kt.io/arrow-core/arrow.core/memoize.html) which transforms any function into one that keeps a cache of computed results.

 ```kotlin
 import arrow.core.memoize